oleg-astakhov/microservices-demo/README.md

 ### Unit tests

-For fast access to an example class you can jump straight into `Quiz` microservice and look for classes:
+For fast access to code examples you can jump straight into `Quiz` microservice and look for classes:

 - `QuestionsCommonServiceImplSpec`.
 - `GetNextQuestionServiceImplSpec`.